 Hacking the Root Problem

 I will be trying in this essay, as I did in my recent book, to communicate that we have only one really serious problem.
-One underlying mother lode of a problem that supports and maintains most of the easier ones that we can all see and agree on; even including our vulnerability to being conned by self-aggrandizing charlatans.
+One underlying problem that supports and maintains most of the easier ones that we can all see and agree on; even including our vulnerability to being conned by self-aggrandizing charlatans.
 The 'most' is important here.
-I will not be offering a utopia recipe.
+I will not be pushing a utopia recipe.
 There is a very relevant line in the original radio broadcast version of Douglass Adams' 'Hitchhikers Guide to the Galaxy'.
 The Infinite Improbability Drive spaceship Heart of Gold has just reentered normal probability space.
 The crew has stopped morphing into giant mushrooms and pink polygons, and the dulcet voice of the ship's computer comes over the PA system with: 'Standard probability reality has been restored.
 Any further problems that you now experience should be treated as real, and your own.'
 I would like to help us towards that position; so not to eliminate our intrinsic problems, but merely the large additional ones that I believe we've been creating.
 To do this I will need to challenge some very deeply held assumptions.
 Assumptions that have been foundational to our thinking for as far into the past as we can penetrate, and so may seem too many to be unquestionable.
+Please try to defer that judgment for a few pages, and allow me a little rope.

 Let me concede that our assumed possession of 'reality as it is' knowledge has been on-balance adaptive, so far, for beings with minds like ours.
 But then, and to flesh out those implied caveats: I mean by 'adaptive' only that it has been helping us to maximize our numbers; to the possible detriment, wherever in conflict, of all other aspects of human thriving and quality of life.
 I mean by 'so far' exactly the ominous implication that that phrase often carries.
 And I mean by 'beings with minds like ours' that we have been, throughout our cognitive developmental history, thinking primarily from our ancient limbic system brain and mind levels.
-I will return to the implication of that in just a moment.
-It is large, and shocking.
+I will consider the implications of that in just a moment.

 We have become increasingly aware during the past hundred years — and most sharply during the past decade, through the research of Donald Hoffman and his students at UC Irvine — that accurate representation of the world is at best the secondary purpose of the reality models that our brains have been constructing.
 Their primary purpose is, and has always been, optimum propagation of our genes.
 Our survival to reproductive age, and our effectiveness in helping a maximum number of our own children to do likewise.
 At first consideration these two purposes would seem to be at least aligned; a more accurate picture of the world enabling more effective gene propagation.
 But, as I will now show, this has been largely wishful thinking.